Vena Blog

 The foundation of any successful business is a deep understanding of who you're serving.
 It's not about selling to everyone.

 Focusing on a specific niche allows you to tailor your product, develop a precise marketing strategy and appeal directly to your customers' desires.
-This ultimately helps you build stronger relationships, allowing you to command premium prices.
+This ultimately helps you build stronger relationships and command premium prices.

 Understanding which customers are your most profitable through data analytics can help you identify which audiences you should—and shouldn’t—be going after.